bahanonu/ciatah/docs/docs/pipeline_detailed.md

 ### Save cross-session cell alignment with `modelSaveMatchObjBtwnTrials`

 Users can save out the alignment structure by running `modelSaveMatchObjBtwnTrials`.
-This will allow users to select a folder where `calciumImagingAnalysis` will save a MAT-file with the alignment structure information for each animal.
+This will allow users to select a folder where `{{ site.name }}` will save a MAT-file with the alignment structure information for each animal.